-Fuel filter(s) are installed in the stern of the boat.
+Fuel filters are installed in the aft bilge area and accessed by removing the fishbox.
 The filters are the water separator type and there is one filter for each engine fuel line.
 Each fuel filter should be checked for water frequently to assure an adequate supply of clean, dry fuel to the engines.
 It is recommended that the filters are inspected periodically and the elements changed once a season.
+Fuel primers are built into the top of each fuel filter.